Taught course

 Course content

-Studying on this innovative, interdisciplinary and flexible course involves critically examining development theory, policy and practice across a range of contexts.
-You'll have the opportunity to explore six major issues: migration, socio-economic security, environmental sustainability, technological innovation, the global politics of development, and the politics of doing development.
+This MSc in Global Development equips you with the knowledge, understanding, and skills to investigate, analyse, and respond to today's major global challenges.
+These include migration, socio-economic security, environmental sustainability, technological innovation, the global politics of development, and the politics of doing development.
 You’ll also deepen your understanding of the issues of most interest to you by examining them through four cross-cutting challenges: conflict, governance, justice, and transformation.
-This will lay the foundation for undertaking your own independent research project.
-Supported by a dedicated supervisory team you will examine a development topic of your choice, deepening your knowledge, enhancing your skills and finding ways to have impact in a world of change, whilst helping you to achieve your own personal and professional goals.
+This lays the foundation for your independent research project on a topic of your choice, as you find ways to have an impact in a world of change.

 Information for international students